Frequently Asked Questions

 Can I join as an officer or a non-commissioned officer?

-Members join as troopers.
+New members join as troopers.
 See Join the Cavalry! for more information on how we select our leadership.

 I belong to a different Civil War Cavalry reenacting unit, but my unit isn’t participating in an event where you’ll be.
 Can I ride with your unit?

-To ride with us we ask that you contact us in advance of the event so we can coordinate your participation.
-You'll be required to ride in the uniform and equipment of a 2nd U.S. Cavalry trooper.
-We expect you to register yourself (and family members if you’re bringing them) for the event and pay any fees required by the event organizers, and to sign our unit's release of liability.
-If you picket your horse our our line, we ask that you remain in camp overnight to help with picket duty.
-We ask also that you adhere to our time schedule, allow our leadership to inspect your weapons before you take to the field, and that you ride in a safe, competent and professional manner that’s in keeping with our impression.
-Our field leadership reserves the right, at any time, to disallow participation or remove any individual that doesn’t adhere to these requests.
+To ride with us, contact us before the event so we can coordinate your participation.
+You'll be required to ride in the uniform and equipment of a 2nd U.S. Cavalry trooper or the impression specific to the event.
+We expect you to register yourself (and family members if you’re bringing them) for the event, pay any fees required by the event organizers, and sign our unit's release of liability.
+If you picket your horse on our line, you must remain in camp overnight to help with picket duty.
+We also ask that you adhere to our schedule, allow our leadership to inspect your weapons before you take them to the field, and ride in a safe, competent, and professional manner that’s in keeping with our impression.
+Our field leadership reserves the right, at any time, to disallow participation or remove any individual who doesn’t adhere to these requests.

-I already belong to a mounted reenacting unit that portrays a different time period.
+I already belong to a mounted reenacting unit that portrays a different period.
 Can I join your unit and still ride with my current company?

 Are your weapons real?